Skip to main content

 I. #2 - 2024 SN

-Portrait: Unknown sitter, Photographer: Unknown ca. ####; Note: looking at the time of the New York World's Fait.
+Portrait: Unknown sitter, Photographer: Unknown ca. ####; Note: looking at the time of the New York World's Fair.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~